 Bill Thomas has been on the inside before.
-He has helped bills become law while serving in the Pennsylvania House of Representatives for more than a decade.
+He has helped bills become law while serving as a leadership legislative staffer in the Pennsylvania House of Representatives for more than a decade.
 He knows the landscape.
 Moreover, he sees which direction the PA gaming industry is trending.

 Thomas grew up playing video games himself.
 He has watched his nephews and sons get into it recently.
 He recognizes the evolution of competitive gaming, how it can actually be a gateway to a college education.

 Because of that experience and knowledge, and with seasoned gaming veterans by his side, Thomas has launched the Pennsylvania Esports Coalition.
 The group aims to advocate for electronic sports as the next wave of gaming in the Keystone State and the nation.